Kernix13/beginner-git-commands/README.md

 ## Branches and merging

-Here are common commands you'll often use:
+Here are common commands you'll often use when working with braches:

 ```
 git branch